Black Friday Cyber Monday Sale! 40% off!

 • Defecating in the house

 It can take time for your dog to unlearn destructive behaviors, especially if they are related to separation.
-So, getting on top of these behaviors is important.
+So, getting on top of any destructive behavior is important.
 Some dogs may need long-term medications and training before they are comfortable on their own.

-Dogs that have aggressive behaviors are not always mean or bad dogs.
-Oftentimes, their behavior stems from anxiety.
+Dogs with aggressive behaviors are not always mean or bad dogs.
+Oftentimes, dog behavior stems from anxiety.
 They are likely scared or fearful about their current situation and are trying to protect themselves.

 Anxiety-related aggression is a common form of dog anxiety.
-If your dog has a fear of other animals, they might exhibit aggressive behaviors or offensive body language.
+If your dog has a fear of other dogs, they might exhibit aggressive behaviors or offensive body language.

-Aggressive behaviors can be a result of your dog's anxiety and can be shown in different forms, including:
+Aggressive behaviors can be a result of your dog's anxiety and can be shown in different forms in your dog's body, including:

 • Growling